SJECollins/pixels-arcade/README.md

 ## 17/04

-Updates menus - added quiz to menus on individual games as it was previously missing.
+Updated menus - added quiz to menus on individual games as it was previously missing.
 Still have to add Sudoku game.

+## 02/08
+Updated menus again - way too long.
+Switched to script to render links on menu modal.
+Removes almost 100 lines of code from each HTML file.
+Also, switched menu modal to scroll as it's getting too long.
+Also also, added Wordegories, Sudoku and Guessagram to the menus on the game pages.
+Need to update index page still.